lextm/jekyll-theme-chirpy/_posts/2009-5-28-crossroad-billboard-more-on-ipv6-and-2-1.md

 I bought my laptop in 2007, which ships with Windows Vista Home Basic, so from then on I have worked on IP v6 enabled platforms (Windows Vista and Windows 7).

 Before the release of 2.0 final, when I tried to make the library IP v6 compatible, I had a lot of tests executed on Windows 7.
-So I didn’t realize that such tests are not enough.
+So I didn't realize that such tests are not enough.

 Yes, I did learn a few key points about Windows XP and Windows Server 2003 in March.
 But I simply neglected them that day and left the bug there.
 (Next time surely I will do some tests on Windows XP.